wurlyfox/c1/doc/issues.md

 ### Stormy Ascent

-- potion viles thrown by lab asses are not visible
+- potion vials thrown by lab asses are not visible